This set of Waste Water Engineering Multiple Choice Questions & Answers (MCQs) focuses on “Methods of Sludge Processing and Disposal – 1”.

 Explanation: The term “biosolids” was introduced by the Water Environment Federation in the U.S. in 1998.
 However, some people argue that the term is a form of “propaganda” with the aim to hide the fact that sewage sludge may also contain substances that could be harmful to the environment when the treated sludge is applied to land.

-8. What is the first step in sewage treatment process?
+8. What is the first step in the sewage treatment process?

 c) Phosphorus recovery